At Aller Piano Studio, you get so much more than private one-on-one piano lessons!

 - Some of the things we work on in weekly lessons are: physical techniques in piano; music reading, music theory, ear-training, sight-playing, musical expression, practice- and memorization-techniques, and performance preparation.

 - While giving all students experience with these important skills and aspects of music, we tailor lessons to suit each student’s individual learning style, musical interests, and goals!

 - 2 Student Recitals per year (participation strongly encouraged but not mandatory)

-- Spring Recital: Held at the Unitarian Fellowship each April, this is “The Big One” where we have the whole studio showing off their skills at the piano.
+- Spring Recital: Held at the Unitarian Fellowship each April, this is “The Big One” where we have the whole studio playing their favorite pieces and showcasing their skills at the piano.
 We end this recital with a big reception and lots of treats to reward our students for all their hard work!

 - Halloween Pre-Recorded Recital: After a week of in-person Performance Classes, our students get to use their creativity to make their own performance-videos to contribute to the Halloween Recital.
 While this began as a necessity during the pandemic, we found that our students really enjoyed the ability to make this performance their own.
 Students may keep their performances simple and traditional, or customize their videos in any way they like!
 Some of the creative touches our students have added to their performances include playing in their Halloween costumes, decorating the piano with props to go with their music, and even adding background filters and other effects!